Return Rate Impact Calculator

 Practical Tips

 - The average ecommerce return rate is 20–30%; fashion reaches 40%+.
-If your rate is below 10%, your product descriptions and sizing are working well.
+If your rate is below 10%, your product descriptions and sizing are working well. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

-- Offer an exchange-first flow before refunds — studies show 40% of customers who intended to return will accept an exchange instead.
+- Offer an exchange-first flow before refunds — studies show 40% of customers who intended to return will accept an exchange instead. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 - Track return rates by SKU — often 10–20% of products account for 80% of returns.
-Fix or discontinue those items.
+Fix or discontinue those items. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 - Include the true return cost in your unit economics when deciding whether to offer free returns — it's often $15–25 per return when all costs are counted.